VexiDev/Puppeteer/SHEETS.md

                 %% ticketmanager passes answer to worker
                 TicketManager-->>Worker: provideDecision(ticket, question, decision)
                 %% worker processes the answer and continues

+                TicketManager --> Worker: Task ends here we don't loop

         end %% that was the last step so we actually move on to the task completion stage